 As expected, resistance stiffened as the Canadians engaged more determined German troops at Grammichele on the morning of 15th of July.
 In a move that would describe German tactics for the rest of the Sicilian Campaign, and indeed much of the Italian Campaign to come, the Germans caused damage and casualties but withdrew at mid-day before the Canadians were able to close with them.
 The advance continued with much vigour, hampered again by mines and poor road conditions.

 This sort of thing went for the next five weeks.
-Town by town, hill by hill, mountain pass by mountain pass, gulley by gulley, the Canadians fought onwards.
+Town-by-town, hill-by-hill, mountain pass by mountain pass, gulley-by-gulley, the Canadians fought onwards.

 On 18 July, the Canadians met heavy resistance at Valguarnera.
 There were 145 casualties, including 40 killed.
 German casualties were higher.
-With Sapper support in the approach, the Hastings & Prince Edward Regiment were able to take the dominating 904-metre high Monte Assoro and, after a night of house-to-house fighting, Leonforte fell on the 22nd while a Sapper party led by OC 1st Field Company, took out a machine gun post and bagged 20 prisoners while building a Bailey bridge just outside the town - the first Bailey bridge built under fire in the Second World War.
+With Sapper support in the approach, the Hastings & Prince Edward Regiment were able to take the dominating 904-metre high Monte Assoro and, after a night of house-to-house fighting, Leonforte fell on the 22nd while a Sapper party led by OC 1st Field Company, took out a machine gun post and bagged 20 prisoners while building a Bailey bridge just outside the town - reportedly, the first Bailey bridge built under fire in the Second World War.
 The cost of the three-day fight for Leonforte was close to 275 casualties, 100 of whom were killed.

 The Canadians Take Up the Pressure